fluree/docs.flur.ee/content/db_intro.md

 - `chat/person` - A reference to the person that made this chat (a join), and because it is a join that refers to a different entity, its `type` is marked as `ref` .
 - `chat/instant` - The instant this chat message happened.
 Its `type` is `instant` and is indexed with `index` which will allow range queries on this attribute.
-- `chat/comments` - Comments about this message, which are alos joins (`ref`). `multi` indicates multiple comments can be stored, and `component` indicates these referenced comment entities should be treated as part of this parent, and if the parent (in this case the chat message) is deleted, the comments will also be deleted.
+- `chat/comments` - Comments about this message, which are also joins (`ref`). `multi` indicates multiple comments can be stored, and `component` indicates these referenced comment entities should be treated as part of this parent, and if the parent (in this case the chat message) is deleted, the comments will also be deleted.

 Comments
 - `comment/message` - A comment message.